citelao/sensible/_coffee_shop/4-hackers.md

 * **If you are worried about this type of harassment, I do not think this guide is a complete solution for you**.
 * If you are being targeted like this, you need to get help from the police ([I'm under attack now]({{site.baseurl}}/help/) has more information).

-In that case, why am I optimistic about security?
-Two reasons:

-1. This type of hacking is rare enough to make the news when it occurs.
-2. I think the advice in this guide serves as a good baseline for protecting yourself against these threats.

 Unfortunately, there is very little data about this type of hacking.
 How frequently are Facebook photos accidentally made public?
 How often do public records reveal your address or personal information online?
 Do people often guess their friends' passwords?

 It is unclear.

-**TODO TODO CAVEAT THIS; HACKING IS COMMON IN PARTNER VIOLENCE.**

 <aside class="sidenote">
-I investigated cyber-stalking as a stand-in for these types of attacks and still found the data to be preliminary and unclear.
+I investigated cyber-stalking as a stand-in for these types of attacks.
+I am confident that cyber-stalking is **very common** in abusive relationships.
+There are many tools that make these attacks easy.

-As one researcher put it<!-- TODO cite TK Logan Putting the Pieces Together-->:
+However, this data is preliminary and is hard to generalize towards other attacks<!-- TODO cite TK Logan Putting the Pieces Together; and other newer articles-->.

->[...] few studies to date have examined the use of technology in partner stalking.
 </aside>

+## But targeted hacking is probably rare?

+In that case, why am I optimistic about security?
+Two reasons:

+1. Most people should never have to worry about something like this.
+2. I think the advice in this guide serves as a good baseline for protecting yourself against these threats.

+Perhaps "milder" versions of these attacks are common.
+For example, it's easy to imagine a friend Facebook stalking you, or even some roommates guessing your password to make gag posts on Twitter.
+But I imagine that you are much less worried about these attacks than you are about losing your money.

+If you do not know of anyone who would want to hurt you, you should not need to worry about these attacks.
+But if you do, or if you are concerned about these "milder" attacks, it is reasonable to take other precautions.

 ## The big picture